cdapio/hydrator-plugins/googlecloud-plugins/docs/GCSAvro-batchsink.md

 **bucketDir:** The directory inside the bucket where the data is to be stored.
 Needs to be a new directory.
 (Macro-enabled)

 **fileSystemProperties:** A JSON string representing a map of properties needed for the distributed file system.
-The property names needed for Google Cloud Storage (*projectId* and *jsonKeyFile*) will be included as ``'fs.gs.project.id'`` and ``'google.cloud.auth.service.account.json.keyfile'``.
+The property names needed for Google Cloud Storage (*projectId* and *jsonKeyFilePath*) will be included as ``'fs.gs.project.id'`` and ``'google.cloud.auth.service.account.json.keyfile'``.
 (Macro-enabled)

 **schema:** The Avro schema of the record being written to the sink, as a JSON object.